tyagiutkarsh/swimhero/prompt.md

 Guidelines:
 - Use timestamp format "M:SS.s" (e.g., "1:23.5" for 1 minute 23.5 seconds)
 - Be specific and actionable in suggestions
-- Only report significant technique issues
-- Limit to most important feedback points
+- Report all major and minor technique issues - add a comment in brackets (Major) or (Minor) for each issue
 - Return empty feedback array if no issues detected

 Example response: